igmor/CarND-LaneLines-P1/writeup.md

 ### Reflection on pipelines and project

 My pipeline consisted of 7 steps.
 First, I
-1) split up the image into R,G,B channels and applied different thresholds to channels in order to eliminate the noise primarely on challenge video.
+1) split the image up into R,G,B channels and applied different thresholds to channels in order to eliminate the noise (primarely on challenge video).
 Then I combined all the channels together again in the image.
-The result image lookes like this:
+The result image lookes like this (You can see how most of the noise is gone (this is one of the challenge video's frames)
+):

 <img src="examples/file120.jpg" width="480" alt="Filtered image" />

-You can see how most of the noise is gone (this is one of the challenge video's frames)

-Then I:
 2) converted the image into a grayscale one
 3) de-noised it by appying Gaussian kernel with size = 5
 4) applied Canny edge detection algorithm to get all edges
 5) applied region of interest to filter out features which do not belong to a lane.
 The region of interest is built relative to an image size to work in images of different resolutions
 6) applied Hough operator to get the segments on a same lines
 7) and overlayed them on top of an original picture with some trasparency mask